 Obviously, these headphones comprise a very small part of the market, and we encourage you to check out our other best lists.
 If you need a set of noise-cancelling headphones, truly wireless earbuds, workout earbuds, or even need to limit your budget to $100: we’ve got you covered.
 Nobody’s needs are truly the same, so if you know what you’re looking for, there are countless options out there.

-Maybe you don’t like the idea of possibly losing an earbud, or maybe you just want to dangle your headphones around your neck when you’re not using them.
+- Sennheiser HD1 In-ears: Maybe you don’t like the idea of possibly losing an earbud, or maybe you just want to dangle your headphones around your neck when you’re not using them.
 Whatever the case if you don’t want truly wireless ‘buds there are plenty of great options for good ‘ol Bluetooth earbuds to choose from.
 But if we had to pick the best we’d go with the Sennheiser HD-1 wireless in-ears.
-Not to be confused with the HD-1 over-ears (seriously, who’s in charge of product names over at Sennheiser), the ‘buds are the complete package for what most people are looking for.
+Full review

-If you’d seen this list before, you’ll probably notice that it’s completely different than it was last year.
-Gone is the Sennhesier HD 800, and the rest of the exorbitantly expensive headphones.
+If you’d seen this list before, you’ll probably notice that it’s completely different than it was in 2017.
+Now it’s a perpetually-updated piece.
+Gone is the Sennheiser HD 800, and the rest of the exorbitantly expensive headphones.
 That’s because we realized that what’s “best” objectively, isn’t what’s “best” for everyone… so our selections needed a bit of tweaking.

 Just like it is with power tools and kitchen utensils, different headphones are built for different purposes.
 Using the right tool for the job is important, and ensures that you get the best experience possible.
 You wouldn’t use a chainsaw to cut butter any more than you’d use a set of AKG K7XX on an airplane.

 In that light, we took extra time to take into account how most people actually use headphones.
+What makes a good pair of gym headphones?
+What makes a good pair of true wireless earbuds?
 What’s the good in having a best list that doesn’t help most people buy headphones they like?

 While we took the time to highlight some Bluetooth headphones, active noise cancelers, and open-backed cans—be sure to read the descriptions to see if they’re right for you.
 Many people want a set of headphones that will do everything, but those models are few and far between.
 That’s why our winner isn’t a set of headphones you’d see on other outlets’ top 10.
 It’s more about what people actually want than what’s objectively the best performing set out there.